ESI's stock price: past 2 years

 Burger, who took over as CEO at the then-struggling firm just over a year ago, told an investor call to discuss the latest results that the cost-cutting restructuring announced in February has also been completed.

-“We saw extraordinary demand this quarter driven by capacity adds related to overall [mobile] device growth along with the introduction of several new material, technology, and applications in the consumer market,” he said.
+“We saw extraordinary demand this quarter driven by capacity adds related to overall [mobile] device growth along with the introduction of several new material, technology, and applications in the co

 Semiconductor momentum